Gianni Bulgari: "Reinventing the idea of a Lady’s watch"

-Lately convinced that watch industry had remained hostage of its own male mechanical tradition whose culture was unfit to address the female market, Gianni Bulgari started a thorough research into the world of lady's watches.
+Convinced that the watch industry had remained hostage of its own male mechanical tradition whose culture was unfit to address the female market, Gianni Bulgari started a thorough research into the world of lady's watches.

-An exhausting exploration unlike any one ever made before by a watch manufacturer or jeweler was undertaken, by making literally thousands of actual size models made to explore all different avenues of watch case design, led to some surprising revelations: one was that a watch could be a "jewel" without being precious; a jewel decorated by a watch, paradoxically yet pertinently a "useful jewel"; the other that the path to woman could lead to some watches that could also be liked by men: some, admittedly, keener on contemporary craft than horologic nostalgia.
+An exploration was undertaken, by making thousands of actual size models to explore all different avenues of watch case design.
+Bulgari's revelations included: that a watch could be a "jewel" without being precious; a jewel decorated by a watch, paradoxically yet pertinently a "useful jewel"; the other that the path to woman could lead to some watches that could also be liked by men: some, admittedly, keener on contemporary craft than horologic nostalgia.

-Free from mechanical narcissism a whole unexplored land of imagination was uncovered cherishing a humanistic and playful approach to time.
-It also gave way to pursue all liberal arts including individual cultures like American pop art as well as far east decorative traditions of China and Japan, that could lead to surprising commercial outcome.
-An awesome variation of distinctive products "rare by design rather than price" and the fact that the GB Enigma's brand can be easily identified with author celebrated name would help speed up Brand's awareness.

-Immense wealth of products and ideas, removed from traditional watch culture, will provide marketing people with many options that will guarantee Brand's heritage well beyond its mentor's personal existence.
+Free from the traditions of male watchmaking, new designs were developed with emphasis on specific cultures, such as American pop art and far-east decorative traditions from China and Japan.
+The products became distinctive as "rare by design rather than price" and with the help of GB's name recognition, the brand achieved great success in this new undertaking.

 Before undertaking the task of its commercialization, Gianni Bulgari has licensed Alatron SA, a Swiss company specializing in table clocks, designing a collection of innovative artifacts exploiting some design patterns used in the lady's collection.